 Things end badly

 James Burke had arrived in Buenos Aires with instructions to prepare the way for a British invasion.
 He could congratulate himself on a job well done.
 But with the military victory easily achieved, Beresford had to move from winning the war to winning the peace.
-He told the locals he had come to liberate them from Spain, but he proved no better at handling the aftermath of war than some more modern occupying powers.
-A series of missteps turned the population against the British and the locals rose in revolt.
-The British were driven out of Buenos Aires, their tails between their legs.
+He told the locals he had come to liberate them from Spain and made promises of generous treatment of the city.

 With the Spanish rising against the French, Napoleon never did get his hands on that silver.
 The Spanish colonists became our allies again.
 James Burke did return to Argentina where I like to think he contributed to the struggle of the locals to free themselves from Spanish rule.
 Whether he did or not, the population did rise against Spain and the independence of Argentina was declared on July 9, 1816 by the Congress of Tucumán.

 Nobody is quite sure what happened to James Burke after his ventures in South America, but evidence from the Army rolls suggests that he remained in the Army with a pattern of movement between regiments and ranks that suggested continued to work in intelligence until well after the war with France was over.